Module tt

 Expand description

-Type theory for models of a double category
+DoubleTT: type theory for models of a double category.

-This is developer documentation for those who wish to learn more about how doublett works “under the hood” – it expects that you already know the basics of how to write double models and morphisms between them using doublett.
+This is developer documentation explaining how DoubleTT works “under the hood”.
+It expects that you already know the basics of how to write models of double theories and morphisms between them using DoubleTT.
+A mathematical presentation of the type theory implemented here is available in the math docs.

-To a first approximation, the implementation of doublett is a standard dependent type theory implementation following Coquand’s algorithm, and so we start by explaining what that looks like.
+To a first approximation, DoubleTT is a standard dependent type theory implemented using normalization by evaluation (following Coquand’s algorithm), so we start by explaining what that looks like.

 There are four data structures that form the core of this implementation, which may be arranged in a 2x2 grid: